jgburton/wdi_project_4_api/README.md

-#WDI PROJECT 4
-This is my final project for the Web Development Immersive boot camp at General Assembly.
-This was a duo project.

-#GA WDI Project 4
+## WDI Project 4

-##Remote Composer - Duo Project Full-Stack App
+###Remote Composer - Duo Project - FullStack App

-A group project inspired by Stack Overflow, incorporating a charity element.
-Users can sign up choosing a charity via the integrated JustGiving API and ask programming questions.
-Other users can post answers in response to the question and the poster of the question then donates the set bounty to their answerers chosen charity.

-###Technology

-It was built using an Express/Node Backend accessing a MongoDB, with Angular on the Frontend.
-I was responsible for building out the Angular JS on the front end, including authentication and building the user index and user profile pages.
-We integrated the JustGiving API for selecting charities.

-###Approach to the build of Code Fund:
+An open source music composition platform, for composers and musicians who want to collaborate and develop ideas together.

+### **Technology**

-The app was built over the course of 4 days with a team of 5, this consisted of planning, collaboration and delegation of tasks.
-We used Balsamiq for wireframes, Trello for organisation and the delegation of tasks and git for version and collaboration control.
+This FullStack app was built using a PostgreSQL database on a Ruby on the Rails Backend, with Angular JS on the Frontend and Bootstrap for CSS.
+I also integrated the FileStack API to provide online data storage for the audio upload and download features.
+We used git for version and colaboration control.

-We also often pair programmed on more complicated tasks and brainstormed as a team for branding/design ideas.
+##Methodology

+### **THE PROBLEM**
+A composer may often come up with a short phrase or 'idea' and not develop it.
+They may throw it away or forget about it due to lack of interest, inspiration or time.
+Maybe they won't even record the 'idea'.
+The potential of that 'idea', is then no more.

+### **THE SOLUTION**
+To solve this problem we decided to create a platform for composers to upload their unfinished ideas, with the intention of other composers being able to contibute to that 'idea' and result in a colaborative composition.

+### **NAME & BRANDING**
+The project has a title of 'RemoteComposer'.
+Providing a way of eliminating artistic block - and collaborating - with musicians worldwide - to create beutiful ideas.

+### **Models & Relationships**

+####User ---------------< Ideas --------------< Additions<br>

+####User
+name<br>
+photo<br>
+ideas<br>

+####Idea
+name<br>
+user_id<br>
+instruments<br>
+blurb<br>
+sound_url<br>
+addition<br>

+####Addition
+user_id<br>
+idea_id<br>
+instruments<br>
+blurb<br>
+sound_url<br>
+addition<br>

+## User Journey
+##### Log in/register
+Standard jwt authentication process.
+Angular/Ruby on rails stack.

+##### 1. Select instrument
+Browse through various audio files for selected instrument.

+Listen to audio files.

+Download audio file you like the sound of.

+##### 2. Add to composition
+Once the audio file is downloaded, the user can click and drag this into their DAW(digital audio workstation) as an mp3.
+They then add another instrument or layer of sound to the idea.
+Export this instrumental idea as a layer in mp3/wav format.

+##### 3. Upload Addition Instrument

+This mp3 is then uploaded to the platform in addition to the original track.

+##### 4. Additions

+The user can then play a combination of additions simultaneously with the original idea OR download the individual additions and original idea to then combine into one complete audio file.

+### **Requirements of API**

+* User data, original idea data and addition data.

+#### MVP 'nice to haves' - additional
+* Commenting system or chat feature
+* Incooperating google maps API

+### **Visual Representation**

+Idea: Piano Motif - User 1

+Original Track [Play] [Download]<br>
+[checkbox] Violin - User 2<br>
+[checkbox] Guitar - User 3<br>
+[checkbox] Cello - User 4<br>
+[checkbox] Bass - User 5<br>

+###Must:
+* The ability to download all individually as audio files. <br>
+* To play selected instruments simultaneously with the original idea.<br>
+* To not include instruments of choice.<br>
+* The ability to upload an instrument track.
-###The completed app is deployed on Heroku:

-Will link to live application when deployed.
+###The completed app is deployed on Heroku:Will link to live application when deployed.

+##Reflection

 ###Wins

-<p>It was my first experience working in a team and on a full MEAN stack application.</p>
+It was my second experience working in a team, but first opportunity working with Ruby on Rails for the backend code.
+This provided lots of challenges which we worked through together by research and tutorials.

-<p>Working in a team proved very efficient but also provided a large learning curve in communication both in person and digitally via Slack and Trello.</p>
+Working in a duo proved exceptionally efficient and I project managed our progress using trello.
+We communicated in person when pair programming and via slack otherwise.

-<p>Also a first working with Angular JS, I was very enthusiastic about learning a new JavaScript framework.
-It was a fairly simple way of learning about two-way data binding and provided an alternative method of implementing the front end authentication for users.</p>

-###Future Improvements:

-Currently a user can select a charity, however, there isn't an actual payment method involved.
-As an improvement it would be essential to implement a payment method using PayPal linking it to the charities.
+Reaching MVP within 2 days of coding giving us time for styling and preparation of original audio for the app.
+It was a pleasure to combine my background in music with building an application.

+###Future Improvements: Implementing an email notification system for when additions are contributed to your original idea.

+Implementing an email notification system for when additions are contributed to your original idea.

+Implementing a request for addition and approval system.